 In September 2018, we entered into three accelerated share repurchase agreements (ASR Agreements) with three financial institutions under which we paid an aggregate of \$16.0 billion upfront and received an initial delivery of 178.4 million shares of our common stock, which were retired.
-The final number of shares to be repurchased will be based on the volume-weighted average stock price of our common stock during the terms of the transactions, less a discount and subject to adjustments pursuant to the terms and conditions of the ASR Agreements, and will also be retired upon delivery to us.
-The ASR Agreements are scheduled to terminate in early September 2019 but may terminate earlier in certain circumstances.
-At settlement, one or more of the financial institutions may be required to deliver additional shares of common stock to us, or under certain circumstances, we may be required to deliver shares of common stock or make a cash payment to one or more of the financial institutions, with the method of settlement at our election.
+The final number of shares to be repurchased will be based on the volume-weighted average stock price of our common stock during the terms of the transactions, less a discount and subject to adjustments pursuant to the terms and conditions of the ASR Agreements and will also be retired upon delivery to us.
+The ASR Agreements are scheduled to terminate in early September 2019, but may terminate earlier in certain circumstances.
+At settlement, one or more of the financial institutions may be required to deliver additional shares of common stock or make a cash payment to one or more of the financial institutions, with the method of settlement at our election.

-In the three months ended December 30, 2018 and December 24, 2017, we repurchased and retired 16.8 million and 3.7 million shares for \$1.0 billion and \$225 million, respectively, before commissions.
-To reflect share repurchases in the consolidated balance sheet, we (i) reduce common stock for the par value of the shares, (ii) reduce paid-in capital for the amount in excess of par to zero during the quarter in which the shares are repurchased and (iii) record the residual amount to retained earnings.
-At December 30, 2018, \$7.8 billion remained authorized for repurchase under our stock repurchase program.
+In the six months ended March 31, 2019 and March 25, 2018, we repurchased and retired 16.8 million and 6.8 million shares for \$1.0 billion and \$425 million, respectively, before commissions.
+To reflect share repurchases in the consolidated balance sheet, we (i) reduce common stock for the par value of the shares, (ii) reduce paid-in capital for the amount in excess of par to zero during the quarter in which the shares are repurchased and (iii) record the residual amount to retained earnings, if any.
+At March 31, 2019, \$7.8 billion remained authorized for repurchase under our stock repurchase program.